ortiza0556/COP4331-Group-16/SystemArchitecture.md

     Data Fields: genre (String), title (String), rating (String), releaseDate (int), plot (String), id (int), studio (String)

     Methods: String getTitle(), String getGenre(), String getRating(), int getReleaseDate(), String getPlot(), int getID(), String      getStudio()

+    Description: Media class is an abstract base class with data fields shared by the 4 media types for this project, and has all of the associated get functions for each field.

 * **Movie Class extends Media Class**